A survey of high-$z$ galaxies: SERRA simulations: Numerical simulations

 \subsubsection{Gas thermodynamics}

 We model both the evolution of thermal and turbulent (or non-thermal) energy content of the gas.

 Thermal energy can change due to radiative cooling and heating which are computed using \code{krome} and accounting for the local ISRF.
 Extra thermal energy inputs are due to stellar feedback (e.g. SNe and winds, see Sec. \ref{sec_stellar_feedback}).
-Since metal species are not followed individually, we use the equilibrium metal line cooling function calculated via \code{cloudy} \citep{ferland:2013} with a \citet{haardt:2012} UV background.
+Since metal species are not followed individually, we use the equilibrium metal line cooling function calculated via \code{cloudy} \citep{ferland:2013} with a \citet{haardt:2012} UV background\footnote{This is inconsistent, for a discussion see \citet{pallottini:2017_b} and \citet[][in particular App.
+D]{emerick:2019}, the latter showing that the largest difference can be found for gas with $0.1 \lsim n/\cc \lsim 1$.}.
 Following cooling from individual metal species can modify the thermodynamics of the low density ISM \citep[][]{gnedin:2012,capelo:2018}, since the cooling function typically changes by a factor $\lsim 2$ \citep{bovino:2016}.
 Such effect might be important to correctly compute emission lines strengths, particularly for some lines \citep{lupi:2020}.
 To overcome this problem and to reach a better accuracy, in \code{serra} we perform this computation in post-processing (Sec. \ref{sec_emission_line} and \ref{sec_emission_continuum}).
 Dust cooling is not explicitly included since it gives a minor contribution to the gas temperature for $n<10^4\,\cc$ \citep[][see their Fig.~3]{bovino:2016}.
 Note that the cosmic microwave background (CMB) effectively sets a temperature floor for the gas.
 Its inclusion is fully described in \citet{pallottini:2017_b}.

 The non-thermal energy density $e_{\rm nth}$ of the gas is treated as a passively advected variable \citep{agertz:2015}, that is sourced by stellar feedback (e.g. SNe, winds, and radiation pressure, see Sec. \ref{sec_stellar_feedback}).
 Once turbulence is injected in the gas, it can dissipate at a rate \citep[][see eq.
 2]{teyssier:2013} \be \dot{e}_{\rm nth} = - \frac{e_{\rm nth}}{ t_{\rm diss}}\,, \ee where $t_{\rm diss}$ is the dissipation time scale.
 This can be written as the eddy turn-over scale \citep{mac_low:1999} \be t_{\rm diss} = 9.785 \left( \frac{\Delta l}{100\,{\rm pc}}\right)\left(\frac{\sigma_{\rm t}}{10\,{\rm km}\,{\rm s}^{-1}}\right) ^{-1}\,\myr\,, \ee where $\sigma_{\rm t} = \sqrt{e_{\rm nth}}$ is the turbulent velocity dispersion.
 More refined turbulence models are available \citep{scannapieco:2010,iapichino:2017,engels:2019}, and have been successfully used in zoom-in simulation \citep{semenov:2016,semenov:2018}.
 However, they have not been adopted in the present since the resulting SFR efficiencies are comparable \citep[][]{pallottini:2017}.